NeilGraham/ps3-game-packager/README.md

 # ROM Organizer

-At the moment the repository is focused on PS3 games, but it will be extended to support other consoles in the future.
+> **Note**: This repository was originally focused on PlayStation 3 (PS3) games but has been expanded to support multiple console types.
+All existing PS3 functionality is preserved while providing a foundation for adding more console support.

-A collection of tools for working with ROM game files, providing utilities for organizing and optimizing ROM game collections.
+A collection of tools for working with ROM game files, providing utilities for organizing and optimizing ROM game collections from various consoles.

+**Currently Supported Consoles:**
+- PlayStation 3 (PS3)

+**Planned Support:**
+- PlayStation 2 (PS2)
+- PlayStation 1 (PSX)
+- Xbox
+- Xbox 360
+- Nintendo GameCube
+- Nintendo Wii
+- And more...

 ## Features

-- **Organize**: Organize PS3 games while preserving their existing format (compressed/decompressed)
+- **Organize**: Organize games while preserving their existing format (compressed/decompressed)
-- **Compress**: Compress PS3 games into 7z archives with organized directory structure
+- **Compress**: Compress games into 7z archives with organized directory structure
-- **Decompress**: Organize PS3 games into decompressed format with standardized structure
+- **Decompress**: Organize games into decompressed format with standardized structure
 - **Metadata**: Extract metadata from ROM files (currently supports PS3 PARAM.SFO)

 ## Installation